pho3nix06/MATLAB-Simulink/README.md

 # MATLAB-Simulink
-This repo contains various MATLAB codes and Simulink models for Electrical and Electronics subjects like Control system, Network theory, Power Electronics
+This repo contains various MATLAB codes and Simulink models for Electrical and Electronics subjects like Control system, Network theory, Power Electronics etc